dak1220/ClinicalTrialDemoSite/README.md

 # Clinical Trial Demo Site

 ### Overview:
-ASP.NET MVC site that displays clinical trial information to the user and allows them to search.
+ASP.NET MVC site that displays clinical trial information to the user and allows them to search and send trials they are interested in to their email.

 ___